-eBooks on EBSCOhost (formerly NetLibrary) is a platform that contains full text ebooks.
+eBooks on EBSCOhost (formerly NetLibrary) is a database that contains full text ebooks.
 Please note that Lund University does not have access to all ebook content on EBSCOhost.

 Lund University currently has access to almost 6,000 ebooks on EBSCOhost (January 2019).
 The books are included in different collections with different access models and checkout periods: